-In a resent testimonial one comment pricked my ears.
-This person, no doubt with good intentions, said that the church fitted into their schedule and that was one of the reasons they joined.
-It is commendable for a church to be able to provide services for so many different people with needs.
-However, I am concerned because too many of us seek out churches that fit our schedule and our needs.
-Suppose the church needs us?
-Should we not schedule our life and activity according to the church’s schedule?
+In a resent testimonial, one person’s comment pricked my ears.
+This person, no doubt with good intentions, said that the Church fitted into their schedule and that was one of the reasons they joined.
+It is commendable for a Church to be able to provide services for so many different people with needs.
+However, I am concerned because too many of us seek out Churches that fit our schedule and our needs.
+Suppose the Church needs us?
+Should we not schedule our life and activity according to the Church’s schedule?

 During slavery days in the South, a plantation owner and his servant were caught in a storm.
-The owner cried out: “Sam, Sam, pray, pray!”
-Sam replied calmly: “Master, I said my prayers before the storm.”
+The owner cried out, “Sam, Sam, pray, pray!”
+Sam replied calmly, “Master, I said my prayers before the storm.”
 Sam had been with God before the trip and that is why he felt safe during the storm.
-His master was not and feared the storm.
-It was not that God was part of Sam’s life, rather it was Sam who was in God’s will and hands and that is why he did not worry about the outcome of the tornado.
+His master was not in prayer; therfore, he feared the storm.
+It was not that God was part of Sam’s life, rather it was Sam who was in God’s Will and God’s Hands and that is why he did not worry about the outcome of the tornado.